 Boston DSA has a variety of working groups for you to be involved in, whatever your interests.
 Below are the names, descriptions, and contact e-mail of our current working groups.

-The immigration sub-working group works in solidarity with (im)migrant-led groups in Boston to help build a broad cultural and legislative campaign in the name of dignity, respect, and political protection for the (im)migrant working class.
+The Immigration Working Group works in solidarity with (im)migrant-led groups in Boston to help build a broad cultural and legislative campaign in the name of dignity, respect, and political protection for the (im)migrant working class.

 Labor solidarity is at the core of democratic socialist politics.
 Without a strong and organized working class movement we can’t hope to build the power necessary to challenge capitalism.
 To that end, the labor sub-working group works to identify ways DSA can work to support our comrades involved in local labor struggles, to talk with DSAers in unions about what it means to be a democratic socialist in the labor movement, and to work with new DSAers to help form unions in their workplaces.

-The recently formed prison abolition sub-working group has the long-term goal of eliminating imprisonment and policing, and creating lasting alternatives to punishment and imprisonment.
+The Prison Abolition Working Group has the long-term goal of eliminating imprisonment and policing, and creating lasting alternatives to punishment and imprisonment.
 We will collaborate with a coalition of community and abolition groups to work towards this future.

-The goal of this group is to provide our members with the practical skills and theoretical knowledge to undertake effective organizing work and to educate the general public on DSA’s vision of a socialist future, our approach to achieving, and our perspectives on relevant issues.
+The goal of the Political Education Working Group is to provide our members with the practical skills and theoretical knowledge to undertake effective organizing work and to educate the general public on DSA’s vision of a socialist future, our approach to achieving, and our perspectives on relevant issues.

 The Technology Working Group aims to support and protect DSA operations, and organize and radicalize technology workers.
 We are providing as-needed assistance to other working groups inside DSA, reviewing the security practices of the organization, and training members.
 Technology and automation have important implications for the power balance between governments and citizens, and between capital and labor, and are essential to robust socialist economic and social policy.